dodgyyet/Calculator/README.md

 Make it so if you keep hitting equals it will keep operating with the same second number to the total

-Make it so you can only have 1 decimal

-Make it so a decimal doesn't replace the 0 but adds to it